Argentina

 • Bring comfortable clothes

-Make sure the majority of the clothes you bring are comfortable.
+Make sure the majority of the clothes you bring to your Argentina vacation are comfortable.
 You will be traveling, sightseeing, and walking a lot.
 In different parts of the country, you’ll be walking on different kinds of soil.

 • Bring at least one nicer outfit